Matched betting can be a great way to earn some extra cash but can seem confusing and daunting for beginners to understand.

 Related: Is Matched Betting worth it in 2022?

 The reason?
-You will need to place qualifying bets before you can start making money from free bets.
+You will need to place qualifying bets before making money from free bets.
 With a small bankroll (say £10 or £20), you can only do one or maybe two offers and then wait for your money to be released to do the next one.

 With a slightly bigger bankroll, you can do more offers in parallel and thus release your money faster and make more profit.

-If you are starting with a smaller bankroll, that’s fine as well.
-I recommend doing one offer at a time and then moving on to the next one once you have released your money.
-It’ll take a little more time and will grow your bankroll to then be able to do multiple offers at a time.
+If you are starting with a smaller bankroll, that’s fine too.
+However, I recommend doing one offer at a time and then moving on to the next one once you have released your money.
+It’ll take a little more time and will grow your bankroll to be able to do multiple offers at a time.

-I have now been matched betting for close to a year and have about £600 of my own money in (I did this to be able to have more liability on exchanges to make more profit).
-Don’t worry if you don’t understand this last bit for now.
+I have been matched betting for over a year and have about £600 of my own money (I did this to have more liability on exchanges to make more profit).
+So don’t worry if you don’t understand this last bit for now.
 You will when you do your first few offers.

-At the time of writing this post (Apr 2022), I have made £1021.50 in profits so far giving me a total bankroll of about £1600.
+When I wrote this post (Apr 2022), I had made £1021.50 in profits, giving me a total bankroll of about £1600.
 I haven’t taken out any money so far.
 All the surplus money is in my bank account or exchange.